cryotools/cosipy/README.md

 | Air temperature | T2 | K | |
 | Wind speed | U2 | m s<sup>-1</sup> | |
 | Incoming longwave radiation | LWin | W m<sup>-2</sup> | optional |
+# How to run the model

+Create input file

+Run model

+Evaluation

+# Config options

 In future model should work with total precipitation (separeted with linear allocation between zero degree and 5 degree) with liquid and solid precipitation (solid used as snowfall, liquid add to surface melt for percolation)